Transformer for Partial Differential Equations' Operator Learning: Experiment

 \subsection{Results and discussion}

 For benchmark results of all baselines, we report the evaluation results from original paper when applicable.
 When not applicable, we train and evaluate the model following the suggested setting in the original paper, and mark the results with "*".
-The best version of Galerkin/Fourier Transformer is reported at each problem.
-Details of baseline models can be found in the Appendix Section \ref{sec:2}.
+The best version of Galerkin/Fourier Transformer is reported for each problem.
+Details of baseline models' implementation and comparison of calculation time can be found in the Appendix \ref{appendix sec:2}.

-\paragraph{Performance on benchmark problems} The comparison results with several state-of-the-art baselines are shown in Table \ref{table:bc ns2d}, \ref{table:bc bgs1d}, \ref{table:bc dc2d}.
-We observe that for small data regime (NS2-part, NS3, Burgers, Darcy flow), OFormer generally does not show superiority over other operator learning-frameworks.
+\paragraph{Performance on equi-spaced grid} The comparison results with several state-of-the-art baselines are shown in Table \ref{table:bc ns2d}, \ref{table:bc bgs1d}, \ref{table:bc dc2d}.
+We observe that for small data regime (NS2-part, NS3) and problems with relatively smooth target function (viscid Burgers', Darcy), OFormer generally does not show superiority over other operator learning-frameworks.
 Architectures like spectral convolution (in FNO, Galerkin/Fourier Transformer) are baked in helpful inductive bias when target is smooth and periodic.
-As shown in Table \ref{table:bc bgs1d}, equipped with a smooth activation function, FNO+ outperforms all other methods significantly, as the target function $u(\cdot, 1)$ is relatively smooth due to the presence of diffusion, and has a periodic characteristic in the spatial domain.
-For more complex instances, like Navier-Stokes equation, we find that OFormer has strong performance in data sufficient regime and outperforms MWT on NS2-full with substantially less parameters.
-This highlights the learning capacity of purely attention-based architecture.
-Moreover, our model performs similarly under different resolutions, indicating its invariance to the resolution.
+As shown in Table \ref{table:bc bgs1d}, equipped with a smooth activation function, FNO+ outperforms all other methods significantly, as the target function $u(\cdot, 1)$ is relatively smooth due to the presence of diffusion term, and has a periodic characteristic in the spatial domain.
+For more complex instances like Navier-Stokes equation, we find that OFormer has strong performance in data sufficient regime, where it is on par with MWT on NS2-full with substantially less parameters.
+This highlights the learning capacity of attention-based architecture, which leverages flexible basis learned from data.
+Moreover, our model performs similarly under different resolutions, indicating its robustness to different resolution.
+(The temporal error trend can be found in Appendix~\ref{appendix sec:3}.
+Contour plot of the prediction and corresponding error can be found in Appendix \ref{appendix sec:5}.)